Being vegetarian in Japan: A survival guide

 And lastly…

-At InsideJapan Tours we like to go the extra mile for our customers, so all our vegetarian and vegan customers are provided with an up-to-date booklet of restaurant recommendations – including opening times and contact details – to help them while travelling in Japan.
+At InsideJapan Tours we like to go the extra mile for our customers, so all our vegetarian and vegan customers are provided with an up-to-date booklet of restaurant recommendations – including opening times and contact details – to help them during your trip in Japan.
 We can also make restaurant bookings and will advise hotels and ryokan of your dietary requirements in advance.

 Like this post?
 Help us by sharing it!